pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 ### Metadynamic Recrystallization

-Metadynamic occurs after dynamic recrystallisation has happened before and replaces the static mechanism in this case.
+Metadynamic occurs after dynamic recrystallization has happened before and replaces the static mechanism in this case.
-The kinetics resemble the ones of static recrystallisation, but the grain sizes those of dynamic recrystallisation.
+The kinetics resemble the ones of static recrystallization, but the grain sizes those of dynamic recrystallization.
 The equations shown here were originally given by Hodgson [^Hodgson1992].
-The Zener-Holomon-Parameter used in metadynamic recrystallisation is equal to that of the latest deformation step (like with strain rate in static recrystallisation above.
+The Zener-Holomon-Parameter used in metadynamic recrystallization is equal to that of the latest deformation step (like with strain rate in static recrystallization above.

 The metadynamically recrystallized fraction of the microstructure is given as: